Gluten-Free Layered Orange Cake

 This post may contain affiliate links, please see our privacy policy for details

-Extra light Gluten-Free Layered Orange Cake is a showstopper spring dessert.
-Two layers of extra moist cake finished with a zesty fresh orange frosting and orange sauce for Easter or any special spring occasion.
+Extra-Light Gluten-Free Layered Orange Cake is the perfect dessert for the holidays.
+With two layers of extra moist cake, it’s finished with a zesty, fresh orange frosting and a sweet orange sauce—ideal for any festive occasion or celebration.

 layered orange cake missing a slice

-Layered cakes are always popular, especially for special occasions such as Easter or birthdays.
-In this dessert, the orange flavour and colour come from fresh orange juice and orange zest.
-I did not add food colouring.
-However, if you want deeper orange colour, add a few orange food colour drops.
+Layered cakes are always popular, especially for special occasions like the holidays or birthdays.
+In this dessert, the bright orange flavor and color come naturally from fresh orange juice and orange zest—no artificial food coloring needed.

-The cake batter is made with fresh orange juice, olive oil and buttermilk.
-These three ingredients keep the cake extra moist and light.
-I also added eggs to give the cake height, which adds lightness.
+The cake batter is made with fresh orange juice, olive oil, and buttermilk, which together keep the cake extra moist and light.
+I also added eggs to give the cake height, contributing to its airy, fluffy texture.

 squeezed oranges and orange juice in a measuring cup

 Yes, you can make the cake layers up to two weeks in advance.
-First, cool the cake.
-Then, place the cakes on parchment paper and freeze.
-Once solid frozen, wrap tightly in plastic wrap.
+After baking, allow the cake to cool completely.
+Then, place the layers on parchment paper and freeze.
+Once fully frozen, wrap them tightly in plastic wrap to keep them fresh.

-When you are ready, partially thaw the cake layers before decorating.
-If you decorate the cake while it’s solidly frozen, the frosting may crack because the cake expands while it is thawing.
-You can fully thaw the cake, but keeping it slightly frozen makes the cake easier to decorate.
-I thaw the cake for about 15 minutes before decorating.
+When you’re ready to decorate, partially thaw the cake layers first.
+If you decorate the cake while it’s still frozen, the frosting may crack as the cake expands during thawing.
+To make decorating easier, I recommend thawing the cake for about 15 minutes before you begin, though you can also let it thaw fully if needed.

 top view of orange layered cake